Business & Product Investment

 A new tool to help people who identify as LGBTQ+ find a home.

-We developed our Local Legal Protections feature to help the LGBTQ+ community understand non-discrimination laws that exist for housing, employment and public accommodations.
+We developed our Local Legal Protections resource to help the LGBTQ+ community understand non-discrimination laws that exist for housing, employment and public accommodations.
 Currently, national housing and employment non-discrimination protections are not in place for people who identify as LGBTQ+.
-Our tool helps users see where state and local protections are in place, and where they are not.
+Our resource helps users see where state and local protections are in place, and where they are not.

 Helping homeless families get back on their feet.